 Eating with food allergies can be difficult in general; now let's add in the holidays.
 You may be currently feeling the stress and emotional overhaul that typically comes with the restriction territory - I know I am.
 So how can we manage our diets during the holidays?

 A situation I run into often is planning ahead of time.
 People who do not typically have to deal with restrictions, or someone who is unsure how to handle a person with food restrictions, tend to just assume you will handle these things on your own.
-If you are hosting a holiday gathering and have someone attending your gathering with food restrictions, PLEASE communicate with them!
-Reach out to that person, or parent of the child with allergies, inform them of the food that will be served and find out what you can do to make their holiday experience at your house enjoyable.
-Even if you know there is nothing you can make them, communicating and offering can go a long way.
-I know with my numerous restrictions, there isn't much other people can do for me in terms of food and that it is safer for me to do the preparations on my own; however, when I am attending somewhere and receive a message or call from the host seeing if there is anything they can get me, I do appreciate the gesture.
+If you are hosting a holiday gathering and have someone attending your gathering who has food restrictions, PLEASE communicate with them!
+Reach out to that person, or parent of the child with allergies, and inform them of the food that will be served.

-Which leads me to my next tip: BYOD - Bring Your Own Dish.
-Making your own food will be safer, but there is no reason you have to feel left out either, which is a why communication with the host is key.
+For my foodies with food allergies, my greatest tip is to BYOD - Bring Your Own Dish.
+Making your own food will be safer, but there is no reason you have to feel left out either, which is why communication with the host is key.
 I always inquire what dishes are being served that day this way I can cook something similar.
-I know from experience how awkward it is to have something completely different from everyone else; being able to match your dish to the ones being served at the gathering can ease this feeling.
+I know from experience how awkward it is to have something completely different from everyone else.
+Being able to match your dish to the ones being served at the gathering can ease this awkward feeling.